OsamahHasann/OsamahHasann/README.md

 #  Hi, I'm Osama Hasan

  I'm a 3rd‑year Software Engineering student at Taiz University, Yemen
- Passionate about building Java applications and growing into a full‑stack web developer
+ Passionate about building Java applications and growing into a full‑stack web developer in both the front-end and back-end , and I am currently interested in React and mobile application development.

 ---

 ##  What I'm working on
-- Java desktop & console applications, learning design patterns and OOP principles
+- Java desktop & console applications,design UML, learning design patterns and OOP principles
-- Frontend web development with HTML, CSS, JavaScript
+- Frontend web development with HTML, CSS, JavaScript and more
 - Version control and collaboration using Git & GitHub

 ---